 individually calculated "target time".

 Flight Legs can involve either and / or a combination of VOR, NDB and

 "dead reckoning" navigating under both day and night Visual Flight Rule

 (VFR) and / or Instrument Flight Rule (IFR) conditions with variable

 2. The event is conducted using MSFS versions FS9 and FSX.
 These are the

-only officially supported flight simulators for the event.
+only officially supported filght simulators for the event.
 Participants wishing to

-use X Plane for the event are welcome to do so, however, the flight
+use X Plane for the event are welcome to do so, but the availability of the flight

 3. Participants may fly any radial or other piston engined aircraft of

 their choice that flew in the period 1930's to 1950's.